-Any discussion about preventing suicide has to include identifying the symptoms of depression, so that adults and parents and teachers can identify a depressed teenager.
+Any discussion about preventing suicide has to include identifying the symptoms of teen depression, so that parents and teachers can identify a depressed teenager.
 Gay LGBTQ youth are two to three times more likely to attempt suicide than other young people.

 Be an active listener when you speak with your child.
 Casually observe the moods, and behavioral patterns, that your child exhibits.
 If your child shares with you how they feel, don’t lecture them or tell them their feelings are wrong.
 Be a parent, not a best friend, and maintain an open and loving heart and mind when you’re talking about sensitive issues.